gramener/uifactory/README.md

     let fn = new Function('data', `with (data) { return (${string}) }`)
     return fn(data)
   },
-  // Just convert the value into a JSON string
+  // Convert the value into a JSON string
   stringify: value => JSON.stringify(value)
 }
 ```